BretislavRychta/CAPL-filter-for-Doxygen/README.md

 # CAPL-filter-for-Doxygen
-Simple Perl script that allows use Doxygen for programs written in CAPL
+Perl script that allows use Doxygen for programs written in CAPL

 Install Perl on your computer and specify in your Doxyfile:
 INPUT_FILTER           = capl_filter.pl